fernandolamas/rejuntebotar/README.md

 # rejuntebotar
- a discord bot i had made with wenxi20 for the argentina team fortress classic community
+a pickup bot i had made with @wenxi20 for the team fortress classic argentina community